-Experimental Interface Lab invents speculative art and design learning experiences that leverage emerging and novel digital technologies.
+Experimental Interface Lab invents speculative art and design experiences that leverage emerging and novel digital technologies.

 Colorigins presents a softly gamified approach to learning elements of subtractive color theory.
 The game objective is to accurately match a randomly generated target color by mixing it from a set of source (conventional primary and secondary) colors.
 Throughout the process of color mixing, players gain experience with concepts such as value, saturation, tints, shades, tones, complements, chromatic neutrals, and the relative visual strengths of particular colors.